PublicDesignWorkshop/Foraging-Map/README.md

 - Create graph with sensor data.
 - Small interface bug from gallery mode to map mode
 - Create Thumbnail for picture list view
+- Slider doesn't work in mobile environment.
+(I am not sure it's because of default behavior of mobile environemnt, swiping, or slider library's bug itself.)